 “I always think about the mothers who were left behind and who continue to struggle to get justice”

-– Hifsa Haroon Iqbal MBE DL, Nisa-Nashim Co-Chair
+– Hifsa Haroon Iqbal MBE DL, Nisa-Nashim Chair of Trustees

 “Every action matters, no matter how small.
 Your actions can make a difference.
 Always challenge hate, prejudice and genocide denial”.